All Products

 Note

 • By default, the agent uses port 65001 on nodes.
-If a port conflict occurs, change the port number.
+If a port conflict occurs, change the port number as needed.

 • If the ACK cluster and the ACR Enterprise Edition instance are in the same region, you can leave the region and vpcId parameters empty.
 If they are in different regions, you must set the region parameter to the region of the ACR Enterprise Edition instance and the vpcId parameter to the ID of the VPC associated with the instance.

-• If you use very large container images, such as those for large models, you must adjust the P2P data caching mode based on your node configuration:
+• For extra-large images, such as those for large language models, you must adjust the P2P data caching mode based on your node configuration:

-• Data disk-based caching mode (Default): Ensure that the data disk type on the node is AutoPL.
+• Data disk-based caching mode (default): Ensure that the node's data disk type is AutoPL.
 Set p2p.v2.cache.mode to disk.

-• Memory-based caching mode: Ensure that the node has at least 8 GB of free memory, and then set the value of p2p.v2.cache.mode to memory.
+• Memory-based caching mode: Ensure that the node has at least 8 GB of free memory, and then set p2p.v2.cache.mode to memory.

-The RAM Roles for Service Accounts (RRSA) feature allows you to enforce fine-grained permission control at the Pod level.
+The RAM Roles for Service Accounts (RRSA) feature provides fine-grained, Pod-level permission control.

 The RRSA feature is supported only in clusters that run Kubernetes 1.22 or later.